Dating After Rehab: The Do’s and Don’ts

 So, when it comes to finally being able to date after spending a year in sobriety, how can you meet other likeminded individuals?

 Continue to remain plugged into your supportive group of friends.
 These friendships are instrumental in supporting your long-term recovery.
 Additionally, there’s a possibility that you could meet someone within that group or through them.
 Don’t force anything.
 Let things happen organically, if they happen at all.
 But remember, maintaining those healthy and supportive relationships are important, regardless of whether you meet someone or not romantically.
 There are also dating apps that cater to a demographic that chooses to remain sober.
-For example CASL, Loosid, and Club Soda, to name a few.
+For example CASL, Loosid, and Club Soda, are just a few of the apps aimed at connecting individuals in recovery.

 Need more info?